Returning To Mass

 Everyone must sanitize their hands before entering the Church.
 Additionally, please sanitize your hands immediately before you receive Communion and immediately afterwards.

 You may only receive Communion passively on your hand, not on your tongue.
 Please do not attempt to take the Host from the priest and do not cup your hand like a basket.
 Keep your hand as flat as possible.
 The priest will then attempt to place the Host on your hand without touching you.
-While receiving Communion, please KEEP YOUR MASK ON.
-Once you receive the Eucharist, step a few feet to the side, pull down your mask, place Eucharist in your mouth, pull your mask back up, and return to your pew.

 If you are sick, experiencing the slightest of symptoms, or are at greater risk of becoming seriously ill because of your age or a previous condition, or if you live with, work with, or have been exposed to anyone who fits this description, we strongly urge you to stay home and attend the online live-streamed Mass or the TV Mass.
 This precaution is for your own safety as well as for that of your family, friends and fellow parishioners.